ItalyPaleAle/WithBlueInk/content/posts/2020-01-21-watch-javascript-apps-going-inter-planetary/index.md

 Lastly, I demoed how you can enable a full DevOps pipeline with **Continuous Integration and Continuous Delivery**, to automatically publish apps on the IPFS network.

-📺 The full talk has been recorded and is now on YouTube:
+📺 The full talk was recorded and is now on YouTube:

 {{< youtube OY-YnkVHJcc >}}